Architect vs Design/Build Remodeling:

 After reviewing these guides, one conclusion becomes clear:

 Most remodeling problems don’t happen during construction.
-They happen before construction ever begins.

 Design/build remodeling eliminates those problems by combining: